upperlinecode/cssi_102/day2/day2.md

 ### Mild

-- Update this list to reflect your top 10 songs.
+- Update this list to reflect *your* top 10 songs - you can even switch to a different medium like movies, shows, or tropical fish if you like.
 Change the cards to display your favorite songs along with their artists.
-Make sure to update the cover art as well.
+- Update the cover art for each of the songs.
+- Add at least three more songs!
+You can do even more if you have more songs to add.

 ### Medium

 - Try revising the card layout of your Top 10 Page.
 Instead of a row with three columns, organize your cards into five rows of two columns, or a pyramid shape.
+- On Bulma's documentation, look up at least three components we haven't used yet.
+Pick the one that seems the most interesting to try to add it in to your site.

 ### Spicy

-- Add at least one new Bulma component to your layout.
+- Bulma doesn't have a ton of built-in colors.
+Modify the colors to match the vibe you want to create with your top 10 list.
+- Right now, each song is just a single tile.
+Consider making a separate `.html` page for each of your top 2-5 songs, and then put a link to each on your main page.